-Examples of Wiki Use
+Examples of Wiki-Wise Organizations

-Wikis can be vital tools for collecting and leveraging knowledge that would otherwise be scattered throughout an organization; reducing geographic distance;

-removing boundaries between functional areas; and flattening preexisting hierarchies.
+Wikis can be vital tools for collecting and leveraging knowledge that would otherwise be scattered throughout an organization; reducing geographic distance; removing boundaries between functional areas; and flattening preexisting hierarchies.
 Companies have used wikis in a number of ways:

-- At Pixar, all product meetings have an associated wiki to improve productivity.
-The online agenda ensures that all attendees can arrive knowing the topics and issues to be covered.
-Anyone attending the meeting (and even those who can't make it) can update the agenda, post supporting materials, and make comments to streamline and focus in-person efforts. - At European investment bank Dresdner Kleinwort Wasserstein, employees use wikis for everything from setting meeting agendas to building multimedia training for new hires.
+- At Pixar, wikis go after that great corporate productivity killer-the poorly planned meeting.
+All Pixar product meetings have an associated wiki.
+An online agenda ensures that all attendees arrive knowing the topics and issues to be covered.
+Anyone attending the meeting (and even those who can't make it) can update the agenda, post supporting materials, and make comments, helping ensure everyone has access to materials for preparation and can arrive with clear expectations and goals to focus on. - At European investment bank Dresdner Kleinwort Wasserstein, employees use wikis for everything from setting meeting agendas to building multimedia training for new hires.
 Six months after launch, wiki use had surpassed activity on the firm's established intranet.
 Wikis are also credited with helping to reduce Dresdner e-mail traffic by 75 percent.D.
 Carlin, "Corporate Wikis Go Viral," BusinessWeek, March 12, 2007. - Sony's PlayStation team uses wikis to regularly maintain one-page overviews on the status of various projects.
 In this way, legal, marketing, and finance staff can get quick, up-to-date status reports on relevant projects, including the latest projected deadlines, action items, and benchmark progress.
 Strong security measures are enforced that limit access to only those who must be in the know, since the overviews often discuss products that have not been released. - Employees at investment-advisory firm Manning and Napier use a wiki to collaboratively track news in areas of critical interest.
 Providing central repositories for employees to share articles and update evolving summaries on topics such as health care legislation, enables the firm to collect and focus what would otherwise be fragmented findings and insight.
-Now all employees can refer to central pages that each serve as a lightning rod attracting the latest and most relevant findings. - Intellipedia is a secure wiki built on Intelink, a U.S. government system connecting sixteen spy agencies, military organizations, and the Department of State.
+Now all employees can refer to central pages that each serve as a lightning rod attracting the latest and most relevant findings.

+Intellipedia is a secure wiki built on Intelink, a U.S. government system connecting sixteen spy agencies, military organizations, and the Department of State.
 The wiki is a "magnum opus of espionage," handling some one hundred thousand user accounts and five thousand page edits a day.
-Access is classified in tiers as "unclassified," "secret," and "top secret" (the latter hosting 439,387 pages and 57,248 user accounts).
+Access is classified in tiers as "unclassified," "secret," and "top secret" (the latter hosting hundreds of thousands of pages and tens of thousands of user accounts).
 A page on the Mumbai terror attacks was up within minutes of the event, while a set of field instructions relating to the use of chlorine-based terror bombs in Iraq was posted and refined within two days of material identification-with the document edited by twenty-three users at eighteen locations.M.
 Calabrese, "Wikipedia for Spies: The CIA Discovers Web 2.0," Time, April 8, 2009.